AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartIII-MarkdownSyntax.md

 gh-badge: [star, fork, follow]
 ---

-So, now that you have your machine printing a formated PDF out of a simple text file, you might be wondering:
+Now that you have your machine printing a formated PDF out of a simple text file, you might be wondering:

 1.  ***WHAT*** can I do with this 'Markdown syntax' you talk about so